Loan to Value Calculator

 But the disadvantages include:

-• Higher mortgage rates and higher monthly payments
+• You may face higher mortgage rates and higher monthly payments

 • Greater risk of negative equity if property prices fall